-- 1. From the establishment of Northumberland Archives in 1958 to 1995 accession information date of deposit, brief description of collections, status of collection (deposit, gift or purchase), accession number and reference number and name and address of depositor were recorded manually in two accession registers.
-This information has been transferred into CALM our electronic collections management system but requires some editing some data does not meet our current recording conventions. - Between 1958 and 1990 catalogue lists were compiled manually and subsequently type-written.
-At this point there was no internal guidelines around cataloguing standards and as a consequence many of the lists created in this period do not meet ISAD(G) standards.
-As these older catalogue lists are added to our electronic catalogue this is being addressed. - 3.
-Between 1990 and 2002 catalogue lists were word-processed and at this point there was some standardisation.
-Some of these word-processed catalogue lists have been uploaded to CALM but there remains further work to be undertaken on this.
+From the establishment of Northumberland Archives in 1958 to 1995 accession information - date of deposit, brief description of collections, status of collection (deposit, gift or purchase), accession number and reference number and name and address of depositor were recorded manually in two accession registers.
+This information has been transferred into CALM - our electronic collections management system - but requires some editing - some data does not meet our current recording conventions.